liamchalcroft/liamchalcroft.github.io/_pages/about.md

 Currently, I am working on my PhD thesis, which explores novel approaches to domain generalization and synthetic data generation for 3D medical image segmentation.
 This includes developing convolutional attention models, implementing self-supervised learning techniques, and creating physically-constrained synthetic data frameworks to enhance the performance and reliability of deep learning models in real-world clinical scenarios.

+## Recent Publication

+My latest work, "[Synthetic Data for Robust Stroke Segmentation](publication/2024-04-02-synthetic-data-for-robust-stroke-segmentation)", explores the use of synthetic data in improving stroke segmentation techniques.
+This pre-print is now available on arXiv.

 Feel free to explore my [publications](/publications/) and [CV](/cv/) to learn more about my academic journey and research contributions.